gmzsebastian/DIBS/README.md

+# DIBS
+A Dictionary of Interacting Binary Stars, build for experts and beginners where anyone can contribute.

 This is the procedure I follow to add a new article to DIBS

 - Create a new page in \Dictionary\newpage.html.